-- Keep only in original container or container compatible with product (see Section 7 Safe Storage Conditions) - Do not breathe mist, vapors, or spray - · Wash hands and exposed skin and clothing thoroughly after handling.
+- Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
+No smoking - Keep away from combustible materials - Keep only in original container or container compatible with product (see Section 7 Safe Storage Conditions) - · Do not breathe mist, vapors, or spray - Wash hands and exposed skin thoroughly after handling.
 Do not touch eyes - Do not eat, drink, or smoke when using this product - Wear protective gloves, protective clothing, eye, and face protection - Avoid release to the environment